demery-pivotal/demery-pivotal.github.io/content/blog/tacit-dependencies.md

 about the object's collaborators:

 - What messages the object sent to the collaborator.
-- What state the collaborator is in.
+- What state the collaborator is in as a result of the object interacting with it.

 Tacit dependencies inhibit these observations.